gmlewis/go-csg/examples/16-martini-glass/README.md

 # Martini Glass

-[16-martini-glass.scad](16-martini-glass.scad) is an original design example by me.
+[16-martini-glass.scad](16-martini-glass.scad) is an original design by me.

 ![16-martini-glass](16-martini-glass.png)